Footy 9s: World 9s

 The inaugural AFI World 9s tournament was held at Lakeside Stadium in Melbourne, Australia on 16 February 2019.

 The second World 9s was held at Box Hill Rugby Club in Melbourne, Australia on 6 February 2021, and the third World 9s was also held at Box Hill Rugby Club on 19 February 2022.

-The next World 9s will be held again at the Box Hill Rugby Club, on 4 February 2023.
+The fourth World 9s was held again at the Box Hill Rugby Club, on 4 February 2023.